LOgundare/sql-sales-database-analysis/README.md

 ## Future Work

-What would you add next?
+What would be added next?
 - Data Visualization
 - Export Entity-Relationship Diagram